Complexity Framework For Forbidden Subgraphs V: Beyond Simple Graphs: Appendix

-\begin{lemma} Any instance of {\sc Partially Reflexive Stable Cut} can be reduced in polynomial time to an equivalent instance $G'$ with the following properties: \begin{itemize} \item[1.]
-Every vertex of degree $2$ is reflexive and no vertex has degree $1$. \item[2.]
+\begin{lemma} There exists a polynomial time algorithm which, given an instance $G$ of {\sc Partially Reflexive Stable Cut}, either finds that $G$ is a yes-instance or returns an equivalent instance $G'$ with the following properties: \begin{itemize} \item[1.]
+Every vertex of degree $2$ is reflexive and no vertex has degree ($0$ or) $1$. \item[2.]
 No degree $2$ vertex is contained in a triangle. \item[3.]
 There are no twin vertices. \item[4.]
-For any pair $u,v \in V$, if $N(u) \subseteq N(v)$, then $u$ must be reflexive and $v$ must not. \end{itemize}
+For any pair $u,v \in V$, if $N(u) \subseteq N(v)$, then $u$ must be reflexive and $v$ must not be. \end{itemize}

 Moreover, any simple graph contained as a subgraph in $G'$ is contained in $G$.